On the Unruh effect and the thermofield double state: Fundamental tools

+As any future-directed vector (timelike or spacelike) has a positive temporal component in its contravariant representation, its product with $t^\mu$ will give us a negative quantity.
+Therefore, $\tau^\mu$ will be future-directed if $\tau^\mu t_\mu < 0$ and, past-directed if $\tau^\mu t_\mu > 0$.
+Then, we have

-So, in that region $\tau$ evolves in the opposite direction of $t$, the same feature observed in the extended geometry of Schwarzschild.
-It suggest that region IV, at the light of the equivalence principle, may be seen as the extended geometry of region I. We will approach that characteristic in the next section.
+such that in region I, where $x>0$, $\tau$ and $t$ evolve in the same direction, as can be seen from the hyperbolic relation between $t$ and $\tau$ in \eqref{crde000}.
+On the other hand, in region IV, where $x<0$, $\tau$ evolves in the opposite direction of $t$, the same feature is observed in the extended geometry of Schwarzschild.
+It suggests that region IV, in the light of the equivalence principle, may be seen as a time-reversed copy of region I. We will approach that behavior in the next section.\\

+Finally, let us present an alternative form of the Rindler metric, which is more relevant for studying the near-horizon geometry and its temperature.
+Let us define